Error Slice Discovery via Manifold Compactness: Conclusion

 \section{Conclusion}

-In this paper, inspired by the data geometry property, we propose manifold compactness as a metric of coherence given a slice, which does not rely on predefined underperforming slice labels.
-We conduct empirical analyses to justify the rationality of our proposed metric.
-With the help of explicit metrics for risk and coherence, we develop an algorithm that directly incorporates both risk and coherence into the optimization objective.
-We conduct experiments on a benchmark and perform case studies on various types of datasets to demonstrate the validity of our proposed metric and the superiority of our algorithm, along with the potential to be flexibly extended to different types of tasks.
+In this paper, inspired by the data geometry property, to better evaluate error slice discovery methods, we propose manifold compactness as a metric of slice coherence, which does not rely on predefined underperforming slice labels.
+Furthermore, with the help of explicit metrics for risk and coherence, we develop an algorithm that directly incorporates risk and coherence into the optimization objective, which is also flexible to be applied to different scenarios.
+We conduct experiments on a benchmark and perform multiple case studies to demonstrate both the validity of our proposed metric and the superiority of our algorithm, along with the potential to be flexibly extended to various types of tasks.